Gone with the Wind (novel): Part II

-Melanie is living in Atlanta with her Aunt Sarah Jane, who is largely called by her childhood nickname "Pittypat".
-Scarlett's mother, mistaking Scarlett's depression at having lost her status as a belle for grief at having lost her husband, suggests that living with Melanie and Pittypat in Atlanta might lift her spirits.
-After moving to Atlanta, Scarlett's spirit is revived by the energy and excitement of living in a growing city.
-She busies herself with hospital work and sewing circles for the Confederate Army, although her heart isn't in it – she does these things mostly to avoid being gossiped about by the other women of Atlanta society.
-Additionally, she believes that her efforts may aid Ashley, with whom she is still deeply in love.
+Scarlett's mother, mistaking Scarlett's depression for grief, suggests that living with Melanie might lift her spirits.
+Melanie is living in Atlanta with her Aunt Sarah Jane, who is called by her childhood nickname "Pittypat".
+After moving there, Scarlett's spirit is revived by the excitement of living in a growing city.
+She busies herself with hospital work and sewing circles for the Confederate Army.
+However, her heart is not in it – she does it primarily to avoid being gossiped about by the other women of Atlanta society.
+Additionally, she believes her efforts may aid Ashley, with whom she is still in love.

-Scarlett is mortified when she runs into Rhett Butler, whom she hasn't seen since her humiliation at Twelve Oaks, while manning a sales stall at a public dance benefiting the troops.
+Scarlett is mortified when she runs into Rhett while staffing a sales stall at a public dance benefiting the troops.
 Rhett believes the war is a lost cause but is becoming rich as a blockade runner for profit.
-Rhett sees through Scarlett's "lady in mourning" disguise and recognizes her longing to dance with the other young people, so he bids a large amount of gold to win the honor of leading the first dance and chooses Scarlett as his partner.
-Scarlett scandalizes the city by dancing joyfully while still dressed in widow's mourning.
-Her reputation is saved by intervention from Melanie, who is now her sister-in-law and highly respected in Atlanta.
-Melanie argues that Scarlett is supporting the Confederate cause.
-Scarlett continues to act recklessly, flirting and going on dates while still in widow's clothes, but is continually protected by Melanie's endorsement.
-She spends much of her time with Rhett Butler.
-Rhett's sexual attraction to Scarlett is ever-present, and at one point he enrages her with a silky proposition she become his mistress.
+He sees through Scarlett's "lady in mourning" disguise and recognizes her longing to dance with the other young people, so he bids a lot of gold to win the honor of leading the first dance and chooses her as his partner.
+Scarlett scandalizes everyone by dancing joyfully while still dressed in widow's mourning.
+Her reputation is saved by Melanie, who is now her sister-in-law and highly respected in Atlanta; she argues that Scarlett is supporting the Confederate cause.
+Scarlett continues to act recklessly, flirting and dating while still in widow's clothes, always protected by Melanie's endorsement.
+She spends much of her time with Rhett, whose sexual attraction to Scarlett is ever-present.
+At one point, he enrages her with a silky proposition that she become his mistress.
 Still, she appreciates Rhett for his money, his sophistication, and their shared irritation with the hypocrisy of Atlanta society.

-At Christmas (1863), Ashley is granted a furlough from the army and visits the women in Atlanta.
-Scarlett struggles to restrain her feelings for him and to remember that he is someone else's husband.
-She remains convinced that he is secretly in love with her and that he remains married to Melanie out of duty.
+At Christmas (1863), Ashley is granted a furlough from the army and goes to Atlanta.
+Scarlett struggles to restrain her feelings for him.
+She remains convinced that he is secretly in love with her and is still married to Melanie out of duty.
 Scarlett is heartbroken when Melanie becomes pregnant with Ashley's child.